cgwire/kitsu/docs/getting-started-advanced/README.md

 ## Change priorities

-At some point on the production you may want to prioritize some tasks, and pinpoint these urgent tasks to your team.
+At some point in the production, you may want to prioritize some tasks, and pinpoint these urgent tasks to your team.

 For this, we use the same technique as before.
 Click on the space